Life insurance for nurses could describe the death in…

 Terminal illness cover comes as standard with all term policies bought through Reassured.

-It will provide you with the opportunity to make a claim and receive an early pay out should you be diagnosed with a life-threatening illness and given less than 12 months to live.
+It can provide you with the opportunity to make a claim and receive an early pay out should you be diagnosed with a life-threatening illness and given less than 12 months to live.

 Critical illness cover